AdobeDocs/campaign-classic.en/help/interaction/using/managing-offer-presentation.md

 ![](assets/offer_typology_011.png)

-## Define propositions and recipients {#defining-propositions-and-recipients}
+## Defining propositions and recipients {#defining-propositions-and-recipients}

 The **[!UICONTROL Propositions to count]** section lets you specify both the recipients and the propositions which will lead to the exclusion of the offers defined in the **[!UICONTROL General]** tab if they appear a certain number of times in the propositions history.

-### Filter propositions {#filtering-propositions}
+### Filtering propositions {#filtering-propositions}

 You can select filtering criteria to exclude propositions based on the channel, the offers concerned or the status of previously assigned propositions.

 ![](assets/offer_typology_014.png)

 These criteria represent the most frequent applications of presentation rules.
 To use other criteria, you can create a query using the **[!UICONTROL Limit propositions...]** link.
-For more on this, refer to the [Create a query on propositions](#creating-a-query-on-propositions) section.
+For more on this, refer to the [Creating a query on propositions](#creating-a-query-on-propositions) section.

 * **Filter on the channel**